jamesstringerparsec/Easy-GPU-PV/README.md

 4) Installs [Parsec](https://parsec.app) to the VM, Parsec is an ultra low latency remote desktop app, use this to connect to the VM.
 You can use Parsec for free non commercially.
 To use Parsec commercially, sign up to a [Parsec For Teams](https://parsec.app/teams) account

 ### Prerequisites:
-* Windows 10 20H1+ Pro or Enterprise  or Windows 11 Pro or Enterprise.
+* Windows 10 20H1+ Pro, Enterprise or Education OR Windows 11 Pro, Enterprise or Education.
+Windows 11 on host and VM is preferred due to better compatibility.
 * Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
 GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
 * Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here.](https://www.microsoft.com/en-us/software-download/windows11) - Do not use Media Creation Tool, if no direct ISO link is available, follow [this guide.](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)